Olympus Warns That Its EUS Scopes May Pose Infection Risk

 Read the entire article here: Olympus warns on endoscope infection risk

 Hospitals continue to receive notices about the dangers that poorly disinfected endoscopes pose to patients.
 Hospitals must ensure that they’re doing everything they can to protect themselves and their patients from harm.
 The article points out that a major risk factor of using endoscopes stems from poorly disinfected air/water channels.
 Make sure that your staff is following the proper processes and protocols each and every time an endoscope is reprocessed.
-Systems such as iRIScope can display the proper workflow for reprocessing endoscopes and document the process electronically.
+Endoscope tracking software such as iRIScope can display the proper workflow for reprocessing endoscopes and document the process electronically.
 Any breaches of protocol can be discovered in real-time to protect patients and identify which staff members need additional training on reprocessing techniques.
 You owe it to your staff and your patients to offer everyone the peace of mind that flexible endoscopes are being properly reprocessed every single time.